-SIDE teachers have an online Moodle subject classroom, available 24 hours a day, 7 days a week.
-In this space, students access much of the learning materials they require and submit their work.
+Students access most of the learning materials they require and submit their work in Moodle.
 Occasionally, subjects will have print materials to support the Moodle classroom which will be sent to the student.
 As SIDE is an online school, students will need to have access to a computer with reliable internet connection and a headset with microphone.
 For additional required materials, please refer to the SIDE website.